tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 a
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a destructive selection is detected, a specific warning is issued to inform the user about the problem.
-Bare in mind that, by fixing all the warning of this type, you'll increase the robustness of the grammar, and sometimes it might also help to detect coneptual misuses of the lables.
+Bear in mind that, by fixing all the warning of this type, you'll increase the robustness of the grammar, and sometimes it might also help to detect coneptual misuses of the lables.

 ### Level 2